Brewer's Blackbird

 Common Grackle

-Larger with a significantly longer, keel-shaped tail and a much thicker, heavier bill.
+Larger with a significantly longer, keel-shaped tail and a heavier bill.

 Brown-headed Cowbird

-Smaller with a shorter, thicker 'finch-like' bill; the male has a brown head and dark eyes rather than a purple head and yellow eyes.
+Smaller with a shorter, thicker 'finch-like' bill; males have a brown head and dark eyes.

 Rusty Blackbird

-Very similar yellow eye, but prefers wet woodlands and bogs, and typically shows more rusty-edged feathers in the winter.
+Very similar pale eye, but prefers wooded swamps and has more rusty-edged feathers in winter.

 Frequently Asked Questions